So you’re wondering how to become an affiliate marketer.

 As an affiliate marketer, you’ll find products or services that are relevant to your audience, and that you’re happy to recommend.

-Then you’ll create content about those products or services, incorporating your affiliate link.
-That content could take the form of a blog post, a social media post, a video on your YouTube channel, an email marketing newsletter, or something else entirely.
+Then, you’ll create content about those products or services, incorporating your affiliate link.
+That content could be a blog post, a social media post, a video on your YouTube channel, an email marketing newsletter, or something else entirely.

-Either way, every time someone clicks your link, visits the website of your affiliate partner, and makes a purchase, you earn a commission.
+Either way, every time someone clicks your link, visits your affiliate partner’s website, and makes a purchase, you earn a commission.

 Is affiliate marketing worth it?
 How much money can you make as an affiliate marketer?